custom-cards/check-button-card/README.md

 The card will start in configuration mode and prompt you to create the MQTT config required for auto discovery.
 After the button is configured the sensor will show up in your Home Assistant entity list and is used by the card to track the last button press.

 A visibility timeout can be used in combination with a conditional card to show and hide items on the front-end.
-This requires custom automation to achieve (I personaly use Node-Red for this).
+This requires custom automation to achieve (I personally use Node-Red for this).
 ![](images/vis_example.gif)
 ## Options